William R. Wilkerson

-William Richard "Billy" Wilkerson (September 29, 1890 - September 2, 1962) was the founder of The Hollywood Reporter, a real estate developer in Las Vegas and owner of such nightclubs as Ciro's.
+William Richard "Billy" Wilkerson (September 29, 1890 - September 2, 1962) was an American businessman who founded The Hollywood Reporter.
+He was real estate developer in Las Vegas and owner of such nightclubs as Ciro's.
 His series of columns known as "Billy's List" helped to initiate the red scare that led to the Hollywood blacklist.
 Wilkerson "discovered" Lana Turner.

 Personal life

-Wilkerson was born in Nashville, Tennessee, on September 29, 1890.
+Wilkerson was born on September 29, 1890, in Nashville, Tennessee.
 He began to study medicine in Philadelphia, Pennsylvania, but when his father died leaving extensive gambling debts, Wilkerson quit school to support himself and his mother.
 He became a compulsive gambler himself, but quit when his son was born in October 1951.

 Wilkerson was in relatively poor health throughout the latter half of the 1950s due to decades of excessive smoking.
 He continued to head The Hollywood Reporter and write his daily "Tradeviews" column until shortly before his death.
 Wilkerson died of a heart attack on September 2, 1962, at his Bel-Air home, one day before The Hollywood Reporters 32nd anniversary.
 He is interred at Holy Cross Cemetery in Culver City.

 Wilkerson was married six times.
 His wives were: